-In January 2016, the IASB issued IFRS 16 Leases which replaces the previous leases standard, IAS 17 Leases.
-IFRS 16 eliminates the classification of leases as either operating leases or finance leases as is required by IAS 17 and, instead, introduces a single lessee accounting model.
+Effective January 1, 2019, IFRS 16, Leases replaced IAS 17, Leases.
+IFRS 16 eliminates the classification of leases as either operating leases or finance leases as was required by IAS 17 and, instead, introduces a single lessee accounting model.
 Lessors continue to classify leases as operating leases or finance leases, and account for those two types of leases differently.
-IFRS 16 is effective for periods beginning on or after January 1, 2019.

-The eventual application of this standard is not expected to have a significant impact on the Company's existing accounting policies or financial statement presentation.
+The application of IFRS 16 did not have a significant impact on the Company's accounting policies or financial statement presentation.